apostrophecms/docs/docs/reference/server-events.md

 # Server-side events

 Each section below includes each server-side event emitted by a particular module and modules that extend it.
+Code block examples represent the [`handlers`](/reference/module-api/module-overview.md#handlers-self) section of a module.

 ## Core app events